Research Associate (PhD Student) (f/m/x)

 Together for the cutting-edge medicine of tomorrow - become part of University Medicine Dresden

-This PhD position is available immediately for an initial period of up to three years, with potential for extension.
-The position is compensated according to the collective agreement for the public service of the Länder (TV-L), with eligibility for salary group E13 TV-L (implemented as part-time employment) based on candidate qualifications.
+This PhD position will commence as soon as possible for an initial period of up to three years, with potential extension opportunities.
+Compensation follows the collective agreement for the public service of the Länder (TV-L), with eligibility for salary group E13 TV-L (implemented as part-time employment) based on candidate qualifications.

-Potential research projects may involve the study of cognitive, affective, and metabolic mechanisms underlying eating disorders, utilizing structural and functional MRI data.
-Many of these projects are part of large international collaborations under the Eating Disorders Working Group within the ENIGMA Consortium, where the principal investigator is a co-leader.
-This position offers a unique opportunity for the selected candidate to engage in short-term research stays abroad and collaborate with world-renowned neuroimaging experts, including the central ENIGMA team at USC, Los Angeles.
-In addition to analyzing data, the candidate will also coordinate the analysis of data from other participating sites within the ENIGMA consortium.
-More details about the consortium and its projects can be found at the website.
-The successful candidate will present research results at international conferences and publish them in high-impact scientific journals.
+Potential research projects within this role may explore cognitive and affective mechanisms underlying eating disorders.
+These investigations might utilize advanced methodologies such as digital phenotyping, eye tracking, functional magnetic resonance imaging (fMRI), and analysis of endocrine and metabolic influences.
+For the current position most of these projects are part of collaborative worldwide efforts under the Eating Disorders Working Group (https://enigma.ini.usc.edu/ongoing/enigma-eating-disorders/) within the ENIGMA Consortium, where the principal investigator is a co-leader.
+Therefore, this position provides a unique opportunity for the selected candidate to participate in short-term stays abroad and collaborate with globally renowned experts in neuroimaging research, including the central ENIGMA team at University of Southern California.
+Additionally, the candidate will be involved not only in analyzing data but also in the coordination of the analysis of data from other participating sites within the ENIGMA consortium.
+Additional details about this initiative are available on the ENIGMA Consortium's website.
+Finally, the successful candidate will be involved in presenting the research results at international conferences and in publishing them in scientific journals.

 Requirements:

-• A Master’s or Diploma degree in Psychology, Neuroscience, Biology, Biomedicine, Physics, Computer Science, or Engineering
+• Master’s or Diploma degree in Psychology, Neuroscience, Biology, Biomedicine, Physics, Computer Science, Engineering, Data Science, or a closely related field

-• Fluency in English, and at least basic German to communicate with non-scientific staff, patients, and students
+• Exceptional organizational and communication skills • Very good command of English and at least basic German skills to effectively communicate with non-scientific staff, patients, and students, with a willingness to improve if necessary

 We offer: